qqiaoxiang/Distributed-Cloud-Gaming-Augmneted-Reality/README.md

 **Notes**
-The code needs to be executed in a <u>GPU environment<.u> and the files for testing are provided here : gputest.py and torchtest.py
+The code needs to be executed in a <u>GPU environment</u> and the files for testing are provided here : gputest.py and torchtest.py

 The command: python gputest.py / torchtest.py